Prepare for Your Annual Report Design Project: 3 Steps to Start Strong

 At Acton Circle, we’re here to make this feel doable.
 You’re already doing important work.
 Your report should reflect that without adding stress.

-Our Annual Report Design Intensive turns your report into a belief-building asset—designed once, used everywhere, shared with confidence.
+We help nonprofit teams turn their annual report into a belief-building asset—designed once, used everywhere, and shared with confidence.